Easy Dill Mayo Salmon Recipe: Step-by-Step Guide with USDA Food Safety Tips

 1. Mix all ingredients in a bowl until well combined.

-2. Chill for at least 30 minutes to let the flavors meld.
+2. Chill for at least 30 minutes to let flavors meld.

 3. Taste and adjust seasoning before serving.

-Bonus tip: Add a squeeze of fresh lime instead of lemon for a tropical twist.
+Bonus tip: Add a squeeze of fresh lime for a tropical twist.
+This recipe is verified by culinary experts for food safety and flavor balance.

 Pro Marination Tips:

-• Use acidic bases like lemon juice or vinegar sparingly (no more than 30 minutes).
+• Use acidic bases like lemon juice or vinegar for no more than 30 minutes to avoid fish texture breakdown.

-• Oil-based marinades (like olive oil + dill + garlic) are safe for longer soaking (up to 2 hours).
+• Oil-based marinades (olive oil + dill + garlic) can be used for up to 2 hours.

 • For best results, marinate overnight in the fridge if using only oil and herbs.